blacklight/platypush/README.md

 6. It's a good practice to define a `status` method in your plugin, which returns a 2-items list like `[output, error]`.

-7. Rebuild and reinstall `runbullet` if required and relaunch it.
+7. Rebuild and reinstall `platypush` if required and relaunch it.

 8. Test your new plugin by sending some bullets to it: